BerWang/web/01 Lab 1 Templates and Forms.md

 1. Use suitable properties of the [`Date` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) to add paragraph elements to display the following:
     1. The current time in the 24 hour time format: HH:MM:SS
     2. a Unix timestamp (number of seconds since 1st Jan 1970)
-2. Add a table to display some information about the client computer (using the `req.connection` object).
-    1. To find out what data the object contains, print it to the console using `console.log(req.connection)`.
-3. Extend the table to display the header information (using the `req.headers` object).
-4. Insert a picture of a calendar.
+2. Insert a picture of a calendar.

 ### 1.3 Repeating Data